 - Sympathetic nerve-blocking medication.
 Injection of an anesthetic to block pain fibers in the affected nerves may relieve pain in some people.

 - Intravenous ketamine.
 Some studies show that low doses of intravenous ketamine, a strong anesthetic, may substantially alleviate pain.
-However, despite pain relief, there was no improvement in function.

 - Heat therapy.
 Applying heat may offer relief of swelling and discomfort on skin that feels cool.

 - Topical analgesics.
 Various topical treatments are available that may reduce hypersensitivity, such as over-the-counter capsaicin cream, or lidocaine cream or patches (Lidoderm, LMX 4, LMX 5).